alatiera/Ellinofreneia-crawler/README.md

 [youtube_dl] (https://github.com/rg3/youtube-dl/)

 ## Usage:
-crawler.py is the main executable and take 2 argument or run without and get promted for the arguments.
-The 1st is the type of show you want.
+crawler.py is the main executable and take 2 argumentrs The 1st is the type of show you want.
-The 2nd is how many episodes you want to download.(Currently only supports last X episodes)
+The 2nd is how many episodes you want to download.
     python3 crawler.py <showtype> <episodes number>

-showtype can be passed "radio" or "tv" or "both" as values number can be any intiger, negative numbers act as infinity
+showtype can be passed "radio" or "tv" or "both" as values number can be any intiger

-Filesa re downloaded on the folder the script executes
+Files are downloaded on the folder the script executes

 ## Example:
     python3 crawler.py tv 2